 Contrary to primary school, upper secondary education is optional in Sweden.
 364,000 students were registered in the 1,295 upper secondary schools in the school year 2022/23, which was the highest number of students during the last 10 years.
 Hence, there were 281 students per upper secondary school in the academic year 2022/23.
 Upper secondary education in Sweden are divided between programs preparing the students for higher education, and programs preparing them for vocational education.
 Upper secondary education in Sweden usually lasts three years.

 Over the recent years, the number of higher education students in the Scandinavian country increased.
-In 2021, nearly 385,000 students were registered at higher education institutions in Sweden.
+In 2022, 372,000 students were registered at higher education institutions in Sweden.
 Of these, more than 60 percent were women.
 The most popular field of study among both female and male students is law and social sciences.
 Among doctoral (PhD) students, however, health and medical studies is the most popular field of study.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date